lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 7.** *A sparrow alone upon the house-top.* When one of them has lost its mate—a matter of every-day occurrence—he will sit on the house-top alone, and lament by the hour his sad bereavement. *W. M. Thomson.*

 **Verse 7.** *I am as a sparrow alone,* etc. It is evident that the "sparrow alone and melancholy upon the house-tops" cannot be the lively, gregarious sparrow which assembles in such numbers on these favourite feeding-places *the house-tops of the East*.
 We must therefore look for some other bird, and naturalists are now agreed that we may accept the *Blue Thrush (Petrocossyphus cyaneus)* as the particular tzippor, or small bird, which sits alone on the house-tops.
 The colour of this bird is a dark blue, whence it derives its popular name.
 Its habits exactly correspond with the idea of solitude and melancholy.
 The Blue Thrushes never assemble in flocks, and it is very rare to see more than a pair together.
-It is fond of sitting on the tops of houses, uttering its note, which, however agreeable to itself, is monotonous and melancholy to human ear. *J.G.
-Wood, in "Bible Animals."*
+It is fond of sitting on the tops of houses, uttering its note, which, however agreeable to itself, is monotonous and melancholy to human ear. *J. G. Wood, in "Bible Animals."*

 **Verse 7.** *A sparrow.* Most readers are struck with the incongruity of the image, as it appears in our version, intended by the Psalmist to express a condition of distress and desolation.
 The sparrow is found, indeed, all over the East, in connection with houses, as it is with ourselves; but it is everywhere one of the most social of birds, cheerful to impertinence; and mischievously disposed, instead of being retiring in its habits, and melancholy in its demeanour.
 The word, in the original, is a general term for all the small birds, insectivorous and frugivirous, denominated clean, and that might be eaten according to the law, the thrushes, larks, wagtails, finches, as well as sparrows.
 It seems to be, indeed, a mere imitation of their common note, like the one which we have in the word "chirrup."
 Most critics are, therefore, content with the rendering, "solitary bird, "or "solitary little bird."
 But this is very unsatisfactory.
 It does not identify the species: and there is every probability that there must have been a particular bird which the Psalmist, writing at the close of the Babylonish captivity, had in his eye, corresponding to his representation of it, and illustrative of his isolated condition.
 Such there is at the present day, of common occurrence in Southern Europe and Western Asia.
 Its history is very little known to the world, and its existence has hitherto escaped the notice of all biblical commentators.
 Remarkably enough, the bird is commonly, but erroneously, called a sparrow, for it is a real thrush in size, in shape, in habits, and in song.
 It differs singularly from the rest of the tribe, throughout all the East, by a marked preference for sitting solitary upon the habitation of man.
 It never associates with any other, and only at one season with its own mate; and even then it is often seen quite alone upon the house-top, where it warbles its sweet and plaintive strains, and continues its song, moving from roof to roof.
 America has its solitary thrush, of another species, and of somewhat different habits.
 The dark solitary cane and myrtle swamps of the southern states are there the favourite haunts of the recluse bird; and the more dense and gloomy these are the more certainly is it to be found flitting in them.— *"The Biblical Treasury"*.